piastry/cifs-utils/mount.cifs.rst

 locallease
   Check cached leases locally instead of querying the server.

+nolease
+  Do not request lease/oplock when openning a file on the server.
+This turns off local caching of IO, byte-range lock and read metadata operations (see ``actimeo`` for more details about metadata caching).
+Requires SMB2 and above (see ``vers``).

 sfu
   When the CIFS or SMB3 Unix Extensions are not negotiated, attempt to create device files and fifos in a format compatible with Services for Unix